Venue: Council Chamber, Council Offices, Station Road East, Oxted. View directions

 The report confirmed that the £1.1m savings target for the Committee’s services and corporate items represented approximately 18% of the Council’s net budget, which reflected a desire to target savings towards support services wherever possible and maintain the delivery of front-line services to residents.

 Discussion focused on the £230k provision for a staff pay award.
 While that sum would enable a 3% salary increase for all staff, it was explained that the Chief Executive (in consultation with Staff Conference) had discretion to apply variable percentage increases according to grades, subject to the total cost being contained within the £230k budget.
+The following issues were clarified in response to issues raised during the debate:

 · Heads of Service had been leading service reviews and had proposed the budgeted savings, having assessed the need to maintain the quality of key services